 Too often we see senior leaders fail because their organizations didn't consider how they would perform in the face of new strategies and increased change.
-When we consider fit we recognize that an individual's success depends on more than just their unique capabilities, no matter how strong.
-The business context and challenges they face are powerful predictors of how well they will fit, engage and perform.
+When we consider fit we recognize that an individual's success depends on more than just their unique capabilities.
+The business context and challenges in which they operate are powerful predictors of how well they will fit, engage and perform.